breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <center><a href="http://faculty.cse.tamu.edu/davis/suitesparse.html"><img src="http://faculty.cse.tamu.edu/davis/suitesparse_files/SuiteSparse_logo.jpg" width="60%"></a></center>

 Perhaps the more significant barrier to widespread adoption of graph algorithms is their time complexity.
 Many interesting problems on graphs are NP-complete, including [Hamiltonian path](https://en.wikipedia.org/wiki/Hamiltonian_path) detection, [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem) and [subgraph isomorphism](https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem).
-However many of those problems have approximate solutions which are often good enough.
-But even if correctness is a hard constraint, CS theory is primarily concerned with worst case complexity, which seldom or rarely occurs in practice.
-Natural instances can often be solved quickly using SAT or SMT solvers.
+Many of those problems have approximations which are often good enough, but even if exact solutions are needed, CS theory is primarily concerned with worst case complexity, which seldom or rarely occurs in practice.
+Natural instances can often be solved quickly using heuristic-guided search, such as SAT or SMT solvers.

-Most graph algorithms are currently implemented using object oriented or algebraic data types as we [saw previously](#inductive).
+Most graph algorithms are currently implemented using object oriented or algebraic data types as we [saw previously](#graphs-inductively).
 While conceptually simple to grasp, this approach is computationally inefficient.
 We would instead prefer a high level API backed by a pure BLAS implementation.
 As numerous papers have shown, finding an efficient matrix representation opens the path to optimized execution on GPUs or SIMD-capable hardware.
 For example, all of the following automata can be greatly accelerated using sparse matrix arithmetic on modern hardware:

 - [Pushdown automata](https://doi.org/10.1007/978-3-030-38961-1_26)
 - [Büchi automata](http://people.na.infn.it/~murano/COMP1314/8.pdf)